Dr. Erin Sadlack, Honors Program Director

 Students who are planning to write their theses should begin by meeting with their advisors the semester before they would like to begin their research and writing.
 While students generally write their theses in their senior year, we recommend that students planning their student teaching, internships or field research start in their junior year to avoid conflicts.

-To receive academic credit for the thesis, students must register for the courses Honors Thesis 478A and 478B (psychology majors should consult with their advisors and the Director of Honors and Fellowships for alternate course scheduling) under their department.
+To receive academic credit for the thesis, students must register for the courses Honors Thesis 478A and 478B (psychology majors should consult with their advisors and the Director of Honors and Fellowships for alternate course scheduling) under their respective departments.
 Each section comprises 1.5 credits, and students must submit a timeline for the work they plan to complete over the course of each semester they are writing.
 The grade for 478A is based on the research the student accomplishes, while 478B is for the completed, written version of the thesis.
-The thesis will be due in the Office of Honors and Fellowships during the first week of April of a student's senior year.
+The thesis will be due in the spring semester of the student's senior year, submitted to the Honors Program Director by the annual published deadlines.

 Honors courses and projects are designated by a special code that appears on a student’s transcript.
 A student completing the honors degree receives the Citation in Honors, which is noted on all official transcripts and on the diploma.

-The Office of Honors and Fellowships and the Undergraduate Research Review Committee promote and support undergraduate research and scholarly activity by providing funding for undergraduates to conduct research and to travel to present their work.
-The committee also sponsors the Undergraduate Research Forum, at which students can present their research projects, read their papers, exhibit their original art and photography, and discuss their experiences from conferences and conventions.
-Students can apply for funding by visiting the Office of Honors and Fellowships for a Research Proposal Form.
-The Committee reviews and evaluates the proposals, then submits approved projects to the director of honors and fellowships for funding.
+The Honors Program and the Undergraduate Research Review Committee promote and support undergraduate research and scholarly activity by providing funding for undergraduates to conduct research and to travel to present their work.
+The committee also sponsors the Undergraduate Research Forum, at which students can present research projects, read papers, exhibit original art and photography, and discuss experiences from conferences and conventions.
+Students can apply for funding by visiting the Honors Program website for a Research Proposal Form.
+The Committee reviews and evaluates the proposals, then submits approved projects to the Honors Program Director for funding.

 The Scholarships and Fellowships Committee is dedicated to helping students apply for awards at the undergraduate and graduate level.
 The committee identifies eligible students, advises during the application process, and recommends or nominates students for awards.
 Scholarships and fellowships are available for study in the United States as well as abroad.
-Interested students should contact the director of honors and fellowships for more information.
+Interested students should contact the scholarship’s assigned faculty adviser for more information.